-Jimboomba, a rural town with a satellite residential development, has a combined population of about 6300 people.
+Jimboomba is a rural town with a satellite residential development.
 It is on the Mount Lindesay Highway and about midway between Browns Plains and Beaudesert.
 The name is believed to be derived from an Aboriginal expression possibly describing a booming sound or an edible grub.
 Jimboomba is part of Logan City, but until 2008 it was in Beaudesert Shire.

 The Gimboomba pastoral run was first taken up in 1845.
 The town, with spelling Jimboomba, was settled on numerous creeks which run west into the Logan River, about two kilometres from the town's centre.
 The primary school was opened in 1890; two years after the railway from Bethania Junction to Beaudesert began operation.
 The railway put Jimboomba in touch with Logan and Brisbane markets, where livestock and dairy produce could be sold.
 Just a village, Jimboomba had a store, the Railway Hotel and a community of farmers and timber-getters.